Now offering appointments for immunizations.

 The McDonough County Health Department has a variety of immunizations for infants, children through age 18, and adults 19 and older.
 You may contact us at 309-837-9951 ext 227 to make an appointment.
-Appointments are usually taken Monday and Tuesday mornings, or Wednesday and Thursday afternoons.
+Appointments are usually taken Monday and Tuesday mornings, and Thursday afternoons.
 The health department accepts private health insurance, Medicaid/Medicare, and private pay for both children and adults to continue protecting individuals from vaccine-preventable illnesses.
 Please bring a copy of your health insurance or Medicaid card if you wish to bill them.

 Children with or without health care coverage can receive vaccines at McDonough County Health Department.